FreeOpcUa/FreeOpcUa.github.io/index.md

-FreeOpcUa is a project designed to simplify the implementation and maintenance of open-source OPC-UA stacks and associated tools.
+FreeOpcUa is a project created to support the implementation and maintenance of open-source OPC-UA stacks and associated tools.

 Currently, FreeOpcUa comprises the following active projects: